How Your Choices at Home Can Affect Safety on The Job Safety Talk

 Lifestyle Choices and Work

-Even choices that seem minor or extremely personal can have a huge effect on a person’s ability to work safe.
+Even choices that seem minor or extremely personal can have a significant effect on a person’s ability to work safe.
 An example of this is a police officer who has become extremely overweight due to not wanting to maintain his fitness.
 He is still allowed to have his job and can perform it, but in a much-diminished capacity than he used to be able to.
 His choice to be sedentary outside work can put himself and other fellow officers at risk on the job.

 Even choices that are perceived as positive can have a negative effect at work.
 For example, you choose to take a second job cutting grass during the day when you are off from your night job for extra money.
 A few weeks into this routine, you realize how hard it is to get enough rest before going into your night shift job as a forklift operator.
 One night at work, you start to fall asleep and strike a support beam to a large shelving system.
 Half of the shelves collapse, dropping expensive computer components to the floor below.
 The company now faces a loss of over $400,000.
 Sure, you may get fired, but how will this affect everyone else at that worksite and the company on a larger scale?